igor-starostenko/report_factory-rspec_formatter/README.md

 2. A [web dashboard](https://github.com/igor-starostenko/report_factory-web) which gives you an easy way to configure your test projects and reports;
 3. And a test formatter that automatically sends reports to the server after each test run.
 This repo is the formatter for RSpec.

+## Getting Started

+Follow these [instructions](https://github.com/igor-starostenko/report_factory/blob/master/setup/INSTRUCTIONS.md) to get *Report Factory* running with *Docker*.
+The configuration is ready for production.

 ## Installation

 Add this line to your application's Gemfile: